yeokm1/yeokm1.github.io-hugo/content/post/2021/03/transitioning-to-dynon-skyview-hdx/index.md

 ### Autopilot

-I tried the autopilot for the first time in my life!
+The aircraft is installed with a 2-axis autopilot.
+Dynon servos meant for the autopilot have to be installed.
+They are connected to the same control cables used by the pilot control yoke to move the external flight surfaces.

+In an emergency if the autopilot does not want to disengage or servo motor failure, it's possible for the pilot to yank at the controls hard enough and break the servos which are designed to fail at a certain overriding force.

 {{< youtube2 id="uxZ5ewvqF_w" yt_start="1574">}}

+Here in this video of my training, I tried the autopilot for the first time in my life!

 * 26:14​ - Saleeh engages the Autopilot and flying without hands!
 I have to select heading first.
 * 28:30​ - This autopilot does not have rudder control so have to press rudder to keep the * aircraft coordinated.